Deewaar: Critical reception and legacy

 The performances of Amitabh Bachchan (left), Shashi Kapoor (centre), and Nirupa Roy garnered critical acclaim; each received Filmfare Award nominations, with Kapoor winning.

 Upon release, Deewaar was a blockbuster, ranking as the fourth-highest-grossing Bollywood film of 1975, and received critical acclaim, with critics praising the story, dialogue and screenplay, as well as the performances of the cast, particularly those of Bachchan, Kapoor and Roy.
 Indiatimes ranks Deewaar amongst the Top 25 Must See Bollywood Films.
 It is one of the three Hindi films featured in the 2017 edition of the book 1001 Movies You Must See Before You Die, the others being Mother India (1957) and Dilwale Dulhania Le Jayenge (1995).

 It was perceived by audiences to be anti-establishment, while Amitabh Bachchan's character Vijay was seen as a vigilante angry hero, establishing Bachchan's image as the "angry young man" of Indian cinema.
-This resonance was amplified by the film's release during India's Emergency period (1975–1977), a time of political repression under Prime Minister Indira Gandhi that imposed strict censorship on media.
+This resonance was amplified by the film's release six months prior to India's Emergency period (June 25, 1975– March 21, 1977), a time of political repression under Prime Minister Indira Gandhi that imposed strict censorship on media.
 In the 2025 book 1975: The Year That Transformed Bollywood by Pratik Majumdar, Deewaar is highlighted as part of 1975's "powerful line-up" of landmark movies, alongside Sholay, Chupke Chupke, Julie, Aandhi, and Nishant.
 Majumdar portrays 1975 as a "turning point" in Bollywood, where, despite censorship challenges, cinema produced a "blessing in disguise" of 15–30 films (out of 80 released) that captured the era's "hopes, fears, and complexities" through "courageous scripts."
 The book argues that Deewaar contributed to the "action film era" by fusing bold narratives on political disillusionment with commercial appeal, reflecting societal truths that remain relevant five decades later.
 With the unprecedented growth of slums across India at the time, Vijay was seen as a new kind of hero, with his suppressed rage giving a voice to the angst of the urban poor.

 Deewaar is also remembered for its iconic dialogues written by Salim–Javed.
 The most famous example is when Shashi Kapoor delivers the line, "Mere paas maa hai" ("I have mother"), a line that is widely known in India and has become part of Indian popular culture.
 The film Loins of Punjab Presents (2007) mocked how the line is sometimes wrongly attributed to Amitabh Bachchan.
 It also established Parveen Babi as the "new Bollywood woman".